wengel-hm/mxck_ws/src/mpc/include/README.md

-This document provides a comprehensive overview of the `SupportFilesCar` class, which contains essential functions for implementing Model Predictive Control (MPC) for a car-like robot.
+This document provides a comprehensive overview of the `SupportFilesCar` class, which contains essential functions for implementing Model Predictive Control (MPC) for a car.